Symphony station (Sound Transit): Station layout

 Symphony station was designed in a high-tech motif to complement the modernist architecture found among the 1980s-era office buildings in the adjacent Financial District; architectural elements were used to create the desired atmosphere in the station, including linear stainless steel light fixtures over the platforms, glass railings on the mezzanines, and colorful granite to highlight platform benches and information signs.
 The station has two side platforms located below two mezzanines at the north and south ends of the station box: the north mezzanine is accessible through the parking garage of the Cobb Building at 3rd Avenue and University Street (Exit A1), an elevator in the lobby of Benaroya Hall (Exit A2), as well as a level walkway under Benaroya Hall to 2nd Avenue and University Street (Exit B); the south mezzanine is accessible from a single entrance located inside the 1201 Third Avenue building near 3rd Avenue and Seneca Street (Exit C).
 Symphony station is approximately 570 ft long, 70 ft wide, and 60 to 70 ft deep.

 The station is situated above the Great Northern Tunnel, a century-old rail tunnel, which passes under with a clearance of approximately 15 ft.
-Both tunnels factored into the architecture of nearby Benaroya Hall, which has an auditorium that rests on rubber bearings to insulate from vibrations and a 6 ft concrete slab to minimize sound.
+Both tunnels factored into the architecture of nearby Benaroya Hall, which has an auditorium that rests on 310 rubber bearings to insulate from vibrations.
+A 6 ft concrete slab with 9 in of separation from the structures was also placed to minimize sound transfers.